 After being approached by citizens of The North Star State, Franson says Senator Scott Jensen (R-47), a practicing a physician, found “clear-cut examples” of people dying from something other than COVID, only to be counted as COVID deaths.

-“We found clear-cut examples from the Minnesota Department of Health’s own files — public records — of suicide, a drowning, an auto accident where the passenger was ejected from the vehicle, dementia, and strokes,” Franson outlined.
+“We found clear-cut examples from the Minnesota Department of Health’s own files — public records — of suicide, a drowning, an auto accident, like the one that can be tackled by Leppard Law, where the passenger was ejected from the vehicle, dementia, and strokes,” Franson outlined.
 “I was so shocked at what I found that I just could not keep silent.”

 Senator Jensen suspects money is what made it possible